zeroeightysix/rust-icon-loader/README.md

 ## Features

 Default features are "kde" and "gtk", which enable reading the default system icon theme name from the kde and gtk config files, respectively.
-Additionally you can activate the "sync" feature, which will make all provided structs and enums in this crate `Send` and `Sync`.

 ## License